Long-lived Light Mediators in a Higgs Portal Model at the FCC-ee: Role of Colliders in exploring the Benchmarks

 We show the dimensions of these various detector components in Table\,\ref{tab:IDEA_det}, and employ these parameters to model the geometry of the IDEA detector.
 Using the coordinates of the LLP decay products, we reconstruct the position of the LLP decay vertex in both the transverse ($d_T$) and the $z$ direction ($d_z$).
 These ($d_T,\,d_z$) coordinates help us identify the specific component of the IDEA detector where the LLP decays or whether the decay occurs outside the main detector.

 In Tables~\ref{tab:decay_events_a} and \ref{tab:decay_events_b}, we list the number of observed events that are expected in various parts of the IDEA detector assuming 100\% efficiency for our chosen benchmark points of the dark scalar model, where the dark Higgs bosons are produced from the decay of $B$ mesons and Higgs bosons, respectively.
-This suggests for each benchmark the detector elements that will be the most useful for analyzing these benchmarks.
+Figure~\ref{fig:BP_plot} shows the percentage of LLP decays in each detector component, for \textbf{Case A} ({\it left panel}) and \textbf{Case B} ({\it right panel}) benchmarks.
+This suggests, for each benchmark, the detector elements that will be the most useful for analyzing these benchmarks.
 For instance, BPA1 and BPA5 mostly decay outside the detectors, whereas BPA3, BPA4, and BPA6 have a significant number of events within the VTX and DCH detector elements.
 Benchmarks BPA1, BPA2, BPA3, BPA4, and BPA5 also have a considerable number of decays within the MS, in addition to the inner detectors.
 In \textbf{Case B}, BPB3 primarily decays within the VTX component, while BPB6 predominantly decays outside the IDEA detector.
 This is important since the collider analysis of the benchmarks depends on where the dark Higgs boson decays, in addition to its decay mode.

 We have assumed 100\% detection efficiency of the LLP decay products until now.
 However, the number of signal events we observe in each detector element will depend on the decay mode, the position of the decay vertex, and the efficiency of observing the particles from the LLP decay in the subsequent detector elements.
 Based on estimates from Refs.~\cite{IDEAvtx}, \cite{Akchurin:2014zna}, and \cite{Bencivenni_2020} for the tracker, calorimeter, and muon spectrometer efficiencies, respectively, we present in Table\,\ref{tab:fixed_eff} the detection efficiencies we have assumed for various particles within each component of the IDEA detector.
 For the solenoid and preshower regions, we have employed similar efficiencies.
 We perform our analyses with these fixed efficiencies.
 However, the efficiencies will also depend on the position of the decay vertex of the LLP.
 The farther it decays from the IP in a particular detector component, the smaller the expected detection efficiency.
 The parametrization of this effect is still unavailable in fast detector simulations, like \texttt{Delphes}\,\cite{deFavereau:2013fsa}.
 We later comment on the results assuming that the efficiencies drop linearly with increasing displacement, \textit{i.e.}, they depend on the $d_T$ of the LLP decay, and the $R_{in}$ and $R_{out}$ of the detector element.
 Next, we discuss the possible backgrounds from the SM in the analysis of a light, long-lived particle decaying into muons, pions, kaons, and light jets.